 - Ventilate your home & use exhaust fans when you cook or shower.

 - Filter the air with an air cleaner and make sure you clean the filter regularly.

 - Treat the air with an ultraviolet air treatment system.

 - Maintain the right relative humidity between 45%-65% as recommended by the EPA.

 Call Mr. Furnace!
 We can help keep your home safe and comfortable.

 Mr Furnace on the Residential HVAC side, and A.S.
-Contrera on the Commercial HVAC side, serve Macomb County, Oakland County and Wayne County as our primary HVAC service areas, but we also serve all of Southeast Michigan.
+Contrera on the Commercial HVAC side, serve Macomb County, Oakland County and Northern Wayne County as our primary HVAC service areas, but we also serve all of Southeast Michigan.
 We now have branch service locations in Sterling Heights, Troy, and Warren as well.

 - Make sure you have power to your furnace: in the lower portion of the furnace you’ll see a small sight glass, it will be round and about 2 inches in diameter.
 Check and see if you can see two lights flashing.
 If you can see these lights, then you know you at least have power to the furnace.